PathOnAI/awesome-ai-agents/0719_SPC_multiagent/README.md

   - If you want to focus on proof of concept, AutoGen is a good starting point.

 ### (4) MetaGPT
+[MetaGPT](https://openreview.net/forum?id=VtmBAGCN7o) is a framework designed for programming in multi-agent collaborative environments, specifically utilizing the Large Language Model (LLM).
 - **Get Started**:
   - [MetaGPT GitHub](https://github.com/geekan/MetaGPT/tree/main)
   - `metagpt --init-config` to configure the OpenAI key.